Sathvik-Rao/ClipCascade/README.md

   #### Desktop (Specific):
   - **Default File Download Location**: When this path is set, the app will save files directly to the specified location without prompting the user each time the "Download Files" button is clicked.
-  - **SSL CA bundle (optional)**: Path to a PEM file containing your root CA (or full chain) used for HTTPS/WSS verification.
+  - **SSL CA bundle**: Path to a PEM file containing your root CA (or full chain) used for HTTPS/WSS verification.
 Leave it empty to use default public CA/OS trust.
 Use this field when your ClipCascade server certificate is signed by a private/internal CA (for example, corporate PKI).

   #### Android (Specific):
   - **Run on System Startup**: Enable this option to allow the app to automatically start on system reboot.
 By default, this option is disabled.
 If you are using the [ADB](https://github.com/Sathvik-Rao/ClipCascade?tab=readme-ov-file#adb-commands) workaround, keep this option disabled to avoid issues with the READ_LOGS permission [popup](https://github.com/Sathvik-Rao/ClipCascade?tab=readme-ov-file#adb-commands) being dismissed, which prevents clipboard monitoring in the background.